Home

 Background

-Lapol is a renewable biopolymer resin technology company and innovator of the revolutionary US patented Lapol bioplasticizer.
-Lapol sells its resin to polymer compounding companies and end user converting companies that seek biodegradable/compostable and renewable/sustainable polymer applications for products such as: bags, containers, food service disposables, electronic components, credit cards, toys and a variety of other products that are injection molded, extrusion coated or films that are blown or cast.
+Lapol was founded in 2007 to meet the need of enabling PLA to be utilized in as many applications as possible.
+The shortcomings of the PLA polymer are that it is inherently brittle and has a low use of temperature, thereby limiting its breadth of applications.
+As such, we developed Lapol, a renewable biopolymer resin technology company and innovator of the revolutionary US patented Lapol bioplasticizer and the patented Lapol® HDT-P, or heat deflection temperature additive.
+Lapol sells its resins to polymer compounding and converter companies to enable the use of all bioplastics.
+We also can provide guidance for application specific compounded resins to end user converting companies that seek biodegradable/compostable and renewable/sustainable polymer applications for products such as: containers, food service disposables, electronic components, credit cards, toys and a variety of other products that are injection molded, thermoformed, blow molded, extrusion coated or extrusion cast films.

 Product and Technology

-The Lapol patented technology is based on the unique polymerization of lactic acid and other monomers to specifically blend with poly lactic acid (PLA) and traditional petroleum derived polyolefins.
-Polymerization of Lapol uses like polymers thereby negating the need for additional costly compatibilizers.
-The resulting products have increased elongation while maintaining clarity and modulus (stiffness).
-Lapol has been designed to be biodegradable and compostable, renewable and sustainable, high performing and cost-competitive compared to other plasticizers.
+The Lapol patented technologies are based on the unique polymerization of lactic acid and other monomers to specifically blend with poly lactic acid (PLA) and traditional petroleum derived polyolefins.
+Polymerization of Lapol® 108 uses like polymers thereby negating the need for additional costly compatibilizers.
+The resulting products have increased pliability while maintaining modulus (stiffness) and only slight reductions in Tg.
+The Lapol® HDT-P grade was developed to enable PLA to have both flexibility and toughness with higher end use temperatures so that it can be shipped worldwide in hot climates and meet the elevated use temperature requirements for food service and durable goods applications such as automotive and electronics.
+Both Lapol® 108 and HDT-P have been designed to be biodegradable and compostable, renewable and sustainable, high performing and cost-competitive.
+The performance of Lapol® HDT-P is unmatched in the marketplace wherein there is neither distortion nor deflection at use temperatures exceeding 125 ºC.

 Marketplace

-When biopolymers were first introduced to the marketplace, the raw materials costs for petroleum-based polymers were as low as $0.25-$0.50/lb. and biopolymers were in their infancy with costs ranging from $2.50-$10.00/lb.
-Since the middle 90's, the biopolymer industry has steadily grown 20-30% each year and the resins have been further commercialized and brought to market at more reasonable costs ranging from $0.75-$1.60/lb., while oil prices have surged and plunged and are likely to surge again the traditional petroleum-based polymers have ranged from $0.40-$1.25/lb.
-With this change in cost structure, the biopolymers have become more competitive and economical to traditional petroleum-based non-degradable polymers.
+When biopolymers were first introduced to the marketplace in the mid-90's, the raw materials costs for petroleum-based polymers were as low as $0.25-$0.50/lb. and biopolymers were in their infancy with costs ranging from $2.50-$10.00/lb.
+Since the middle 90's, the biopolymer industry has steadily grown 20-30% each year and the resins have been further commercialized and brought to market at more reasonable costs ranging from $0.75-$2.50/lb., while oil prices have surged and plunged and are likely to surge again the traditional petroleum-based polymers have ranged from $0.40-$1.25/lb.
+With this change in cost structure and appropriate cost reduction minerals, the biopolymers have become more competitive and economical to traditional petroleum-based non-degradable polymers.

-The current global capacity of the major producers of PLA is 150,000-300,000 tons in Nebraska (NatureWorks) and other companies in China and Europe.
-There is approximately 150,000 tons of PHA coming on the market in the US, China and Brazil.
-Each of these plants produces products that need to be plasticized to be used across a wide variety of applications, such applications include:
+The current global capacity of the major producers of PLA is 150,000-300,000 tons in the United States and other companies in Asia and Europe.
+The PLA from these plants need to be modified for heat deflection temperature and toughness to be able to be used and shipped in a variety of applications, such applications include:

-• Injection Molding: cups, plates, bowls, trays, cutlery, straws, bottles, golf tees, electronics components, automotive components, toys, etc.
+• Injection Molding: cups, plates, bowls, trays, cutlery, straws, bottles, electronics and automotive components, toys, etc.

 • Extrusion coated paper: cold cups, hot cups, food wraps, deli paper, butcher paper, etc.

-• Thermoforming: packaging products, trays, plates, bowls and other shallow draw products
+• Thermoforming and Blow Molding: packaging products, bottles, trays, plates, bowls and other shallow draw products

-• Blown and cast film: bags and agricultural films.
+• Extrusion and cast film: bags and agricultural films.

 Properties